-The dual action of the colon requires fibre but if the feed contains few large particles and/or it is highly digestible, most of the caecal content is pushed back to the caecum and loses elements which nourish the 'normal' bacteria living in the caecum.
+The dual action of the colon requires fiber but if the feed contains few large particles and/or it is highly digestible, most of the cecal content is pushed back to the caecum and loses elements which nourish the ‘normal’ bacteria living in the caecum.

 This would appear to increase the risk of undesirable bacteria developing in this impoverished environment, some of which might be harmful.

-In theory, roughage is provided by the crude fibre content of the feed, as this is normally rather hard to digest.
-However, certain fibre sources (beetroot pulp, fruit pulp in general) are highly digestible (digestibility of crude fibre varies from 60 to 80 percent).
+In theory, roughage is provided by the crude fiber content of the feed, as this is normally rather hard to digest.
+However, certain fiber sources (beetroot pulp, fruit pulp in general) are highly digestible (digestibility of crude fiber varies from 60 to 80 percent).

 The digestive process of the rabbit appears to be highly dependent on adrenalin secretions.

 Stress can be brought about by a number of factors, some that you may not even have considered.
-For example, a simple change in brand of food pellets can stress your rabbit, (see diet), also children chasing them to try and pick them up can also cause an upset to their eating habits, (see behavior during illness, stress & injury).
+For example, a simple change in the brand of food pellets can stress your rabbit, also children chasing them and trying to pick them up can also cause an upset to their eating habits.

 Rabbits are nasal breathers.
-Blocking their nasal passages for any reason, including oral examinations, can lead to respiratory compromise due to the ineffectiveness of mouth breathing.
+Blocking their nasal passages for any reason, including oral examinations, can lead to respiratory distress due to the ineffectiveness of mouth breathing.

 If a rabbit is breathing through its mouth, it is in severe respiratory distress.